Separability Lindblad equation for dynamical open-system entanglement

 In summary, the here-derived open-system equations of motion cover all aspects of non-entangling dynamics that can be described by a Lindblad master equation.
 Our contribution is instrumental for studying fundamental properties of the dynamics regarding their classical and quantum capabilities in realistic settings and leads to a deeper understanding of time-dependent correlations in open quantum systems.

 \paragraph*{Acknowledgments.---}

+The authors are grateful to Joan Alba for valuable suggestions and comments.
 The authors acknowledge funding through the Ministry of Culture and Science of the State of North Rhine-Westphalia (PhoQC initiative), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via the transregional collaborative research centers TRR 142 (Project C10, Grant No. 231447078), and the QuantERA project QuCABOoSE.
 J.P. acknowledges financial support from the Alexander von Humboldt Foundation (Feodor Lynen Research Fellowship).